darasiemi/food-preparation-time-prediction-project/README.md

-# Machine Learning for Food Processing Prediction.
+# Machine Learning for Food Processing Time Prediction.

 ##  Project Overview
 This project predicts **food processing time** — the duration between when an order is placed and when it is ready — for a **food delivery app**.